technobotanist/technobotanist.github.io/README.md

 ### Profile

 Librarian and creative technologist building interactive systems that link XR, AI, and real-time graphics to public learning, exhibitions, and research.
-I ship multi-year museum installations and web-native tools that emphasize open formats, maintainability, and measurable benefits for visitors, students, and instructors.
-Stack fluency spans Unity, WebXR, local inference, embedded hardware, and cross-disciplinary workflows for libraries and museums.
+Developing learning tools and museum installations with open formats and measurable benefits for participants.

 ---